search

 EUR/USD

-These currency pairs are particularly well-suited for scalping between 4:00 PM and 2:00 AM Japan Standard Time.
-They feature high trading volumes and are the most actively traded pairs in the European market.
+These currency pairs are particularly well-suited for scalping between 16:00 and 26:00 Japan Standard Time.
+They have high trading volume and are traded most actively during European market hours.

-Trading is particularly active from the London session through the first half of the New York session, characterized by rapid price movements and a high likelihood of sudden market reversals.
+Trading is active from the London session through the first half of the New York session, and this market is characterized by rapid price movements and a tendency for sudden market reversals.

-This is the currency pair that sees the most active price movement during European trading hours.
+This is the currency pair that sees the most price volatility during European trading hours.
 Trends tend to develop easily, and spreads are relatively stable.

-This is the currency pair that sees the most active price movement during European trading hours.
+This is the currency pair that sees the most price volatility during European trading hours.
 Trends tend to develop easily, and spreads are relatively stable.

-It is the most actively traded market in London.
-Rates often fluctuate significantly immediately after the market opens, and if you can capitalize on these market movements, you can efficiently accumulate profits through scalping.
+It is the most actively traded currency pair on the London market.
+Rates often fluctuate significantly right after the market opens, and if you can capitalize on these market movements, you can efficiently accumulate profits through scalping.

-At Exness, you can enjoy scalping trading without restrictions, but please note the following points.
+At Exness, you can enjoy scalping trading without any restrictions, but please note the following points.

-At Exness, you can use leverage of up to 2,000x immediately after opening a live account; however, please note that leverage may be subject to restrictions based on your account balance, the instrument you are trading, and the time of day.
+At Exness, you can use leverage of up to 2,000x immediately after opening a live account; however, please note that leverage may be subject to restrictions based on your account balance, the instruments you trade, and the time of day.

-At Exness, to ensure you can trade safely, the maximum available leverage is reduced as your account’s available margin balance increases.
+At Exness, to ensure that our clients can trade safely, the maximum available leverage is reduced as the available margin balance in your trading account increases.
 Please check your available margin balance and the applicable leverage before starting scalping trades.

 Leverage Limits Based on Exness Account Balance